Erzsébet Schmuck

 Erzsébet Schmuck (born 19 February 1954) is a Hungarian environmentalist, economist and politician.
 She was a member of the National Assembly (MP) from the LMP – Hungary's Green Party (Greens) National List from 2014 to 2022.
 She was elected leader of the party's parliamentary group in September 2016, serving in this capacity until February 2017.
-She has been co-chairperson of the party since November 2019.
+She served as co-chairperson of LMP from November 2019 to August 2024, when she left the party.

 Professional career

 After finishing secondary studies in Szerb Antal Secondary Grammar School in 1972, she graduated as an economist from the Karl Marx University of Economic Sciences (today Corvinus University of Budapest) in 1977.
 She began to work as a payroll manager at the Budapest Directorate of the Hungarian State Railways (MÁV).
 In 1979 she joined the Hungarian Young Communist League (KISZ) staff, where she served as Secretary of the Youth Environmental Council between 1984 and 1989.
 She earned a doctorate in 1984.

 In 1989, she was one of the founders of the Society of Hungarian Conservationists (MTVSZ), where she functioned as Chairperson until 2002 and from 2004 to 2008.
 Beside that she was also Secretary of the Central and Eastern European Network of NGOs For the Enhancement of Biodiversity between 1994 and 1996.
 She was elected to the leadership of the European Environmental Bureau (EBU) in 1996, where she served as a vice-president between 2000 and 2006.
 She was also Deputy Chairperson of the National Environmental Council three times (1997–1998, 1999–2000, 2006–2007).